-As for my professional experience, I was a graduate teacher for Critical Issues (English), Sustainable Development (Bristol Futures), and the unit Critical Political Ecologies of Extraction and Conservation (Geography).
-I also do some work as a coordinator for UoB’s Education and Sustainable Development Network and have recently completed a research placement with the heritage organisation Bathscape.
+During my PhD, I was a graduate teacher for Critical Issues (English), Sustainable Development (Bristol Futures), and the unit Critical Political Ecologies of Extraction and Conservation (Geography).
+I also did some work as a coordinator for UoB’s Education and Sustainable Development Network and completed a research placement with the heritage organisation Bathscape.

 In what now feels like a previous life, I worked as a tutor (ESL/NT2) in secondary and higher education, communications assistant, editor, translator, and in the publishing industry.